 If you operate a dealer group with multiple brands, use a single landing page that shows the breadth of your brand portfolio.
 Group 1 shows logos for Acura, GMC, Subaru, Hyundai, Kia, Ford, and more, letting budget-flexible buyers browse across manufacturers in one place.

-Three-path CTA strip (Value A Trade, Apply Online, Schedule Service) captures visitors at different stages of the buying journey rather than forcing everyone into inventory search
+Three-path CTA strip (Value A Trade, Apply Online, Schedule Service) captures the visitor trading in, the one applying for finance and the one booking a service, rather than forcing everyone into inventory search

-Featured Vehicles carousel with specific vehicles and pricing creates urgency through curated selection rather than overwhelming inventory dumps
+Featured Vehicles carousel with specific vehicles and pricing gives the buyer a few real cars to want today rather than an overwhelming inventory dump

 The hero image and headline ("Get Auto-Approved at Group 1") leads with financing approval rather than vehicle selection, which may confuse visitors who searched for specific car makes